That's Hockey: That's Hockey: The Playoff Edition

 During the playoffs That's Hockey: Playoff Edition airs instead.
 Times of this show will vary because of TSN's Stanley Cup Playoff coverage.
 Otherwise the show is the same as the regular season version.
-During the Stanley Cup Final TSN, airs That's Hockey: Stanley Cup Final Edition.
+During the Stanley Cup Finals TSN, airs That's Hockey: Stanley Cup Final Edition.
 On game nights this will air for a full hour.
 Gino is joined by three or four NHL on TSN analysts.
 These include Darren Dreger, Bob McKenzie and Pierre McGuire.

 Spin Offs

 That's Hockey 2Nite

 The aforementioned spin-off, That's Hockey 2Nite debuted February 1, 2011 on TSN2.
 The show was hosted by Steve Kouleas until 2014.
 The show ends with a segment called "Who Won the Night?".
 Glenn Schiiler was the last host.
 The 2016-17 NHL season marked the end of the show, getting replaced by SC with Jay and Dan.